jaar23/tui_widget/docs/getting-started.md

 ### Intermediate Example

 When we are building ui related application, there is always a chance we will be making some I/O calls.
-With the above example, you may still able to make an http calls and display the content without notice there is a ui freeze.
-Because the I/O call is fast enough and we do not see it happens, however, if your user is in a lower latency network, the ui freeze will be obvious.
+I/O calls will be blocking the main thread until something returns.
+There are two common ways to handle this problem, multi-thread or async await.
+In tui_widget, it uses the multi-thread method, when you call the `run` function with `nonBlocking` set to true, the app instance will start a background thread to handle tasks that are blocking to the main thread.
+The example above is running in blocking mode and single threaded, if you do not mind a slight freeze on the ui, the blocking mode will serve you fine.
+However, if you want your terminal app feels reactive, the example below will show you how.

 Reusing the example above, we will modify it to make a http call and output the result on display panel.